mldangelo/personal-site/src/data/about.md

 - [Tom Sachs](https://www.tomsachs.org/)
 - [Will Holley](https://willholley.com)

 If we are friends and you feel like you belong on this list, you're probably right.
-I'm sorry I forgot about you.
-Pester me and I'll add you.
+Submit a PR, or ask me and I'll add you.